Jahia/widen-asset-picker/doc/en/provider.md

 [start()][WidenDataSource.java].

 This cache is configured to keep 1 hour (3600s) an idle object, and to remove an object after 8 hours (28800s).
-The configuration looks like this :
+The configuration looks like this:
 ```java
 private static final String CACHE_NAME = "cacheWiden";
 private static final int TIME_TO_LIVE_SECONDS = 28800;